epomatti/azure-cheatsheet/README.md

 |          | Consumption | Premium | Dedicated <br/> (App Service Plan)  | ASE |
 | -------- | :-------------:| :---------------:|:----:|:----:|
 | **Virtual Network**    | - | ✔️| - | ✔️ |

+## Logic Apps

+It is possible to connect Logic Apps to an On-premies SQL Server by using an On-premises Data Gateway and a connection gateway resource.